 Excellence in teaching and learning.

-Recent research has shown that when school and early childhood educational leaders develop their specific knowledge about literacy teaching and learning, their educators and teachers feel supported and engaged in raising achievement in literacy for the different cohorts of students.
+Recent research has shown that when school and early childhood educational leaders develop their specific knowledge about literacy teaching and learning for all learners, their educators and teachers feel supported and engaged in raising achievement in literacy for the different cohorts of students.

 The role of professional learning in literacy has taken ‘centre stage’ in leaders’ planning across the whole school setting.